Passer au contenu

 Execution

-1. Place your hands on the bar, with your elbows bent close to your stomach.
+1. Place your hands on the bar with your elbows bent close to your stomach.

 5. Slowly return to the starting position.

-Tips: Look slightly ahead to maintain your balance.
+Tips: Look slightly forward to maintain balance.